 So, I drop notes to webmasters (example) to alert them to errors, explain the corrections, and point out any broken links.
-Doing this redirects my annoyance, helps me stick to my principles, and (I hope) improves the web.
+Doing this redirects my annoyance, helps me stick to my principles (Be part of the solution.), and (I hope) improves the web.

 Most webmasters welcome this feedback because they’re so busy creating new pages that they don’t have time to review existing ones.

 Way back in the dark ages when the Internet was new (circa 1994), I was reading the “Help Pages” of a people directory and kept finding errors.
 These mistakes weren’t just typos and wouldn’t be caught by spell check because they weren’t misspelled — they were just the wrong word.

 For example, there were confusions among the words: